searri/searri.github.io/_about/class.md

 - Implemented process synchronization in the xv6 OS (using various types of locks)
 - Created BrokerBot, an IoT device using Arduino and AWS (watch the video below)
 - Implemented a non-neural NLP method for improving short-text topic classification tasks and replicated results (team project)
+- Built an Android app which uses object detection and depth mapping to act as a digital seeing eye dog (team project): <a href="https://searri.github.io/project-dog/" target="_blank">explore the website here</a>

 <br>